apache/druid/docs/api-reference/service-status-api.md

 Returns an HTTP status code to indicate node discovery within the Druid cluster.
 This endpoint is similar to the `status/selfDiscovered/status` endpoint, but relies on HTTP status codes alone.
 Use this endpoint for monitoring checks that are unable to examine the response body.
 For example, AWS load balancer health checks.

+To retrieve the self-discovery status of other services, query the individual port of each service.
+On a local configuration, refer to this [table](#common) for the port numbers.

 #### Responses

 <!--DOCUSAURUS_CODE_TABS-->